faker-js/faker/docs/guide/randomizer.md

 const randomizer = generateMersenne53Randomizer();
 ```

-The 32bit `Randomizer` is faster, but the 53bit `Randomizer` generates better random values (with significantly less duplicates).
+The 32bit `Randomizer` is faster, but the 53bit `Randomizer` generates better random values (with significantly fewer duplicates).

 But you can also implement your own by implementing the [related interface](/api/randomizer.html).